SirAnuse/JohnDogMultiplayer/README.md

-# ⚠ This repository is under extremely active development - don't use unless you like buggy software. ⚠
+# ⚠ This repository is under extremely inactive development - don't use unless you like buggy software. ⚠
+Abandoned like about everything else here lmao